 What We Do

 Food Bank of Central New York is a not-for-profit organization working to eliminate hunger in our region, by partnership with others in our community, through education, advocacy, and distribution of nutritious food.
 We partner with 282 emergency food programs in the counties of Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, and St. Lawrence.

-The core of our work is achieved by partnering with these local agencies that distribute food to individuals and families in need.
+The core of our work is achieved by partnering with local agencies that distribute food to individuals and families in need.
 The key partners that make up our emergency food network are food pantries, soup kitchens, and emergency shelters.
 Other not-for-profit agencies such as day care centers, rehabilitation centers, senior centers, and group homes are able to utilize membership as a way to supplement their agency food needs.

 Donated Foods: We rely on food donations from food manufacturers, grocers, wholesalers, businesses, and individuals to supplement our food inventory.
 These donations help to stretch our partner agencies' food budgets and enhance their inventories.